karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 ENV ASPNETCORE_URLS=http://+:8080
 ```

+This platform image contains the following features:
+- Uses the ``dotnet/runtime:6.0-bullseye-slim`` as a base image.
+- Uses a non-root container image.
+- Sets the starting port as ``8080``

+By default a dotnet app runs as root inside a container.
+Root in a container is not the same as root on the host.
+Docker restricts users in containers.
+But to decrease the security-attack surface, you’d want to run the container as an unprivileged user.
+A non-root user cannot run on port 80.
+A new port needs to be specified.

-Now let's create the Azure DevOps pipeline.
+Now let's create the Azure DevOps pipeline that will be used to create and update this platform image.

 - The main tag for this image is going to be ``6.0-bullseye-slim``.
-This tag will be automatically version by the pipeline, which means that after the first execution the image will contain the ``6.0-bullseye-slim-1.0.0`` tag.
+This tag will be automatically version by the pipeline, which means that after the first execution the image will have assoaciated the ``6.0-bullseye-slim-1.0.0`` tag.
-- The Microsoft Registry Artifact endpoint that we want to monitor to check if a new version of the base image is avaible is this one: ``https://mcr.microsoft.com/api/v1/catalog/dotnet/runtime/tags``.
+- The Microsoft Registry Artifact endpoint that we want to monitor to check if a new version of the base image is available is this one: ``https://mcr.microsoft.com/api/v1/catalog/dotnet/runtime/tags``.

 ```yaml